 Students will undertake a substantial writing project that leads to a polished piece of fiction, narrative non-fiction, memoir, or essay.
 Our readings will serve as models of style, form, vision, and technique for these projects.
 We’ll examine popular mythologies of the West though selected films.
 Instruction in fieldwork methods of observation, interviewing, documentation, and interpretation will be a significant aspect of the program—crucial to research for writing with authority and verve.
 Faculty will consult with students at all stages of their projects, and students will support each other as peers.
 The inquiry culminates with a symposium in which students present their work.

-humanities, social sciences, environmental studies, writing, education, community service, and government.
+This offering will prepare you for careers and advanced study in: humanities, social sciences, environmental studies, writing, education, community service, and government.